jiftechnify/vscode-nostr-client/README.md

 ### 👨‍💻 Updating User Status
 Run `Nostr: Update Status`, input your current status, and select the time to expiration.
 That's it!

+With `Nostr: Update Status with Link`, you can also update your status with a link.

 ### 🧭 Setting Bootstrap Relays and Sync-ing Account Metadata
 If posting notes doesn't seem to work, you may want to setup "bootstrap relays", from which your account metadata (e.g. relays to write) are fetched.